SAP Business Technology Platform

 6. Set the size of the memory that the app needs in order to run.
 This can also be changed later.

-7. Set Development Mode to Yes if you want the application to run with the Mendix security level of Prototype/demo, or Off (no security).
+7. Set Development Mode to Yes if you want the application to run with the Mendix security level of Prototype/demo, or No for no security.
 This is not recommended for acceptance or production environments.

 8. Select the database you would like to use.
-Be aware that even if a specific database is part of the Marketplace it could still be unavailable because of limitations imposed by the quota of your Organization.
-See Databases in SAP BTP, below, for for important information on selecting the correct database for your app.
+Be aware that even if a specific database is part of the Marketplace, it could still be unavailable because of limitations imposed by the quota of your organization.
+See Databases in SAP BTP below for information on selecting the correct database for your app.

-If you choose Custom database you will need to enter a name for the database and the plan.
+If you choose Custom Database, enter a Name for the database and the Plan.

-10. Set a Subscription Secret (required).
+11. Set a Subscription Secret (required).
 This secret is associated with your Mendix production license.
-By entering the subscription secret, your application will run in this environment as production.
-If the subscription secret is invalid, your app will still run, but will restart every 2-4 hours and have a limitation of six concurrent users.
+By entering the subscription secret, your application runs in this environment as production.
+If the subscription secret is invalid, your app still runs, but restarts every two to four hours and has a limitation of six concurrent users.

-11. If you want the user to be redirected to a custom URL after they have logged in using XSUAA then, optionally, add Redirect URLs.
+12. Optionally, you can add Redirect URLs if you want the user to be redirected to a custom URL after they have logged in using XSUAA.

-There are two ways of getting a package ready to deploy to SAP.
+There are two ways to get a package ready to deploy to SAP:

 • Creating a package directly from a version of the app model held in Team Server